ogradyc01/GoldenCheetah/UG_ScopeBar_Views.md

 ## Diary

-The 'Diary' view is a kind of bridge between 'Trends' - where you analyse mid- and long-term aspects of your training, and the analysis of a single ride in 'Rides'.
-In 'Diary' you find different types of summaries, an configurable Ride/Activity Log and a 'big' calendar.
+The 'Diary' view is a kind of bridge between 'Trends' - where you analyse mid- and long-term aspects of your training, and the analysis of a single ride in 'Activities'.
+In 'Diary' you find different types of summaries, an configurable Activity/Activity Log and a 'big' calendar.
 You can use some chart types which are also available on 'Trends' view.

 _Note: Diary does not provide a 'Compare Pane', so the respective menu function and tool bar button has no effect._